 Approximately 10 minutes from the capital of Fiji, the Port of Suva is located on the south-eastern coast of the island.
 Get an in-depth look at the islands’ history, politics and culture at the national Fiji Museum.
 You can also explore the historical and cultural bonds between India and Fiji in the Indian Cultural Centre.
 Visit the Suva Municipal Market where you have a wide choice of tropical fruits and handmade goods.
 On top of the markets, there are also plenty of modern retail shops and duty-free stores to bag yourself a bargain.

 Explore Tauranga, a harbour side city in the Bay of Plenty region, and one of New Zealand's main centres for international trade and culture.
 Climb the extinct 232 metre-tall Mount Maunganui volcano and admire spectacular views of the city and the harbour below.
 Enjoy a picturesque stroll to Tauranga Harbour and look out to sea, or take a boat tour to Mayor Island and watch the sunset.
 Pay a visit to Taupo Volcano Zone and admire the pools of colourful bubbling water at the Waiotapu active geothermal area.
 Thrill-seekers can venture to Waimarino Adventure Park and take part in a range of water activities and finish with a picnic or a BBQ.
 Those seeking tranquillity need look no further than Kaiate Falls which features a picnic area along with a swimming hole and beautiful scenic views.

-Disembark in Auckland and be transferred to the airport for your flight back to the UK.
+Disembark in Sydney and be transferred to the airport for your flight back to the UK.